-It gets more complex than that, but not out of our reach.
+It gets more complex than that, but definitely not out of our reach.
 Apparently, our emotions, imagination, and ability to see those objectives as already achieved does it.
-We usually fail in one of these aspects, and then we wonder why it didn't work for us.
+We usually fail in one of these three aspects, and then we wonder why it didn't work for us.

 Like, wanting to attract a soulmate, or more money, we can't do it by feeling lonely, and wishing that we could have enough money to pay off our mortgage.
 When you closely examine both, you see something like inner focusing on a "lack".
 Then we simply get more of the same that we have been focused on with our thoughts, our dark imagination, and our emotions echoing it.

-In my own estimation, we would really have to deceive ourselves with a passion of a schizophrenic that we already live in abundance, and everything around us spells it, proves it, means it; and we should even place an extra pillow on our bed for that desired soulmate to place their handsome/pretty head on it one day.
+In my own estimate, we would really have to deceive ourselves with a passion of a schizophrenic that we already live in abundance, and everything around us spells it, proves it, means it; and we should even place an extra pillow on our bed for that desired soulmate to place their handsome/pretty head on it one day.

 You know what I mean?
 Our posture, our choices of words, our amount of daily laughter, our overall positive emoting, thinking and believing will have the power of an "abracadabra" in our life.
 By the way, that word is not a "fun" word reserved for those magic-filled stories, but a real Arabic expression meaning something like "I think---so I do".